An0nym0u5Ssubmi55i0n/On-the-calibration-of-Just-in-time-Defect-Prediction/README.md

 ## Getting started

-This folder contains 4 .py files:
+This folder contains 3 .py files:

-The calibration_metrics files contains the implementation of the calibration metrics (ECE, MCE, Brier score) used to measure the (mis) calibration of each JIT DP model
+The calculate_calibration_metrics file contains the implementation of the calibration metrics (ECE, MCE, Brier score) used to measure the (mis) calibration of each JIT DP model

-The calculate_calibration_metrics file is a script for computing all the calibration metrics, given a set of predictions

 The calibration_methods file contains the implementation of the calibration methods (Platt and Temperature scaling) used to adjust the calibration of the JIT DP models.